-The Nikon D7000 dSLR has quite a sophisticated autofocus system, especially if you are coming from a D90 or earlier camera.
-With its 39 AF points that can be used independently or together in a variety of ways, its Autofocus Custom Settings that affect many of the functions of the AF system, and its three different Autofocus Modes that are used in various combinations with its four different Autofocus Area Modes, it is no wonder that users are having difficulty figuring it all out.
+The Nikon D7100, the Nikon D7000, the Nikon D610 / D600, the Nikon D810 / D800, and the Nikon D5200 / D5200 dSLRs all share very similar, and quite sophisticated autofocus systems – especially if you are coming from a D90, D5100, or earlier camera.
+With their 39 AF points or 51 AF points that can be used independently or together in a variety of ways, its Autofocus Custom Settings that affect many of the functions of the AF system, and the three different Autofocus Modes that are used in various combinations with the four different Autofocus AF-Area Modes, it is no wonder that users are having difficulty figuring it all out.
+(Plus the D810 offers an additional Group Area AF Area Mode!)

-The first thing to do is to set up some of the autofocus Custom Settings to begin to customize how the AF system functions for your needs:
+Next you will need to set up some of the autofocus Custom Settings to begin to customize how the AF system functions for your needs (Some of these options may not be available with the D5200):

 and

-f5: Assign AE-L/AF-L button – This is to assign the function of the AE-L/AF-L Button.
+Assign AE-L/AF-L button (f4 on the D600 and D7100) – This is to assign the function of the AE-L/AF-L Button.
 You may want to use this in conjunction with the Function or Fn Button and use one to lock exposure and the other to lock focus.
 In that case, you would typically set this to AF lock only to use this button to lock focus.

-I go into much more detail about each these Custom Settings, how you may wish to set them up, and recommended settings in my e-book guide Nikon D7000 Experience, but that should get you started.
+I go into much more detail about each these Custom Settings, how you may wish to set them up, and recommended settings in my e-book guides for all the current and previous cameras including Nikon D600 Experience, Nikon D7100 Experience, and Nikon D5200 Experience – but this should get you started.

 Using Autofocus

 Now on to using the AF system.
-All of the information below is also excerpted from my e-book user’s guide Nikon D7000 Experience, so I hope you will have a look at that to learn more.
+(All of the information below is also adapted from my e-book user’s guides, so I hope you will have a look at them to learn more.)

 One of the essential steps in taking a successful photo is controlling where the camera focuses.
 If you allow the camera to autofocus by choosing its own Focus Point(s), it typically focuses on the closest object or a person in the scene.
 This may or may not be what you want to focus on.
 So you should choose where the camera focuses using the autofocus Focus Points.
 But first you will need to select an appropriate Autofocus Mode and an Autofocus Area Mode, based on your subject and situation.